BONSAMURAIS/EXIOBASE-conversion-software/README.md

 # About this repository
-The code in this repository is for conversion of these tables into into the Bonsai RDF ontology.
+The code in this repository supports the conversion of these tables into into the Bonsai RDF ontology.

-This readme explains the reasoning behind the choice to use the hybrid (rather than monetary) tables of EXIOBASE for the hackathon prototype.
+This readme also explains the reasoning behind the choice to use the hybrid (rather than monetary) tables of EXIOBASE for the prototype.

 ## Run it